geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

      - No default for vectors, "1" for rasters
    * - method
      - Classification method
-     - equalInterval, uniqueInterval, quantile, jenks, equalArea
+     - equalInterval, uniqueInterval, quantile, jenks, equalArea, standardDeviation (intervals above and below the mean of one standard deviation, available for vectors only)
      - equalInterval
    * - open
      - open or closed ranges